zhijieshi/cse3666/misc/myhdl.md

 <class 'myhdl.StopSimulation'>: No more events
 ```

+Notice that the command to start Python may have changed in the virtual
+environment.
+For example, on a SoE virtual PC, the command is `py` in the
+native system environment and it is `python` in the virtual environment.

 ## Python virtual environment

-The instructions for creating virtual environment in Python 3 are provided on
+The instructions for creating virtual environment in Python are provided on
 [the help page of Python 3](https://docs.python.org/3/library/venv.html).

-Here are the commands for Windows.
+Here are the commands on Windows 10.
 Run the commands in cmd or powershell.
+Replace the commands and folder/directory paths with proper ones on your
+system.
+Pay attention to how you specify a directory in your environment.

 * Create a directory for the vitual environment, for example, `p:\venv3`.
   Replace `p:\venv3` with the path to the directory you would like to use.
-  Pay attention to how you specify a directory in your environment.

 ```
 mkdir p:\venv3
 ```

-* Use Python 3 to run venv and create the virtual environment.
+* Use Python to run venv and create the virtual environment.
 You may have to
-  use `python3` or `python` to start Python 3 on your computer.
+  use `python3` or `python` to start Python on your computer.

 ```
 py -m venv p:\venv3